Revised: September 25, 2001

 Revised: June 18, 2008

-The Board recognizes that from time to time concerns regarding the operation of the School District will arise.
-The Board, consistent with its broad policy-making role, believes it should deal with complaints concerning specific schools, personnel, programs, or procedures only after the usual channels have been exhausted.
-The Board also places trust in its employees and desires to support their actions in a manner that frees them from unnecessary or unwarranted criticism and complaints.
+The Board of Education recognizes that from time to time concerns regarding the operation of the School District will arise.
+The Board of Education seeks to ensure that concerns about personnel, programs or procedures are dealt with in a manner that reflects mutual respect and the principles of administrative fairness.
+The Board of Education places trust in its employees, parents, students and members of the community, and desires to support their actions in a manner that frees them from unnecessary or unwarranted criticism or retribution.

-Complaints are handled as near the source as possible
+- Complaints are handled as near the source as possible

-Complaints are investigated and resolved expeditiously
+- Complaints are investigated and resolved expeditiously

-A decision of an employee or employees of the Board that significantly affects the education, health or safety of the student may be appealed by a parent/guardian and/or student in the School District pursuant to Board Bylaw 906: School Act Appeals
+A decision of an employee or employees of the North Vancouver School District that significantly affects the education, health or safety of the student may be appealed by a parent/guardian and/or student in the School District pursuant to Board of Education